RippleOSI/RippleOSI-General-Issues-Ideas/README.md

 Campaign for 1% investment into an open platform<br />
 https://ripple.foundation/2017/01/open-digital-platform-challenge-fund/

+# Funding model

+Ripple Foundation is committed to offering free and open software, with quality, free and open documentation, but unfortunately is unable to offer free support for all issues/pull requests.
+We offer consultancy services to support organisations on their open platform journey.

+Our latest thinking on the best model to support our open platform mission in healthcare may best be understood by reading this article. https://opensource.com/business/16/4/refactoring-open-source-business-models

+If you would like to offer some of your energy/ suggest other ideas towards progressing an open platform in healthcare, please contact us at info@ripple.foundation )

 # Ripple Foundation - RippleOSI links

 Our organisation and projects<br />